Forehand: Continental

-The continental grip was popular with many Europeans of the 1920s and 1930s and with many Australians of the 1940s and 1950s.
+The continental grip was popular with a number of Europeans of the 1920s and 1930s and with a number of Australians of the 1940s and 1950s.
 The continental has the advantage of being used for all strokes: serves, volleys, forehands, and backhands, without having to be shifted in the player's hand, as is the case with all the other grips.
 It is particularly well-suited for hitting low balls — "taking the ball on the rise" — but is generally considered inferior for most forehands.
-It is extremely rare for a modern professional player to utilize a "continental" grip, owing to the difficulty of topspin generation and poor ability to hit balls above the strike-zone, crucial in today's heavy topspin game.
+It is rare for a modern professional player to utilize a "continental" grip, owing to the difficulty of topspin generation and poor ability to hit balls above the strike-zone, crucial in today's heavy topspin game.
 Richard Gasquet is an example of a player who uses the "continental" forehand, but he generally switches his grip over to a semi-western during his takeback process.
 Fred Perry, the great English player of the 1930s and 1940s was notable for his snap forehand using the continental grip and taking the ball on the rise.

 Two-handed forehand

 No matter which grip is used, most forehands are generally executed with one hand holding the racquet, but there have been fine players with two-handed forehands.
 In the 1940s and 50s the Ecuadorian/American player Pancho Segura used a two-handed forehand with devastating effect against larger, more powerful players.
 His frequent adversary and even greater player Jack Kramer has called it the single finest shot in the history of tennis.
 Ellsworth Vines, another great player, agreed.
 He wrote: "Two-handed forehand is most outstanding stroke in game's history; unbeatable unless opponent could avoid it."

-Monica Seles also used a two-handed forehand very effectively, with 53 career titles that included 9 Grand Slam titles.
+Monica Seles also used a two-handed forehand effectively, with 53 career titles that included 9 Grand Slam titles.
 Marion Bartoli won Wimbledon in 2013 with a two-handed forehand.
 Unusually, both players placed their dominant hand at the base of the racquet, resulting in a cross-handed stroke.
 Fabrice Santoro, who was ranked as high as 17 in the world, used a two-handed forehand.

 Among current players Peng Shuai, Ayumi Morita, Yan Zi, and Aiko Nakamura employ two-handed forehands.
 Peng's forehand is also cross-handed.

 Some players will use a two-handed forehand when they need a sure-fire in.
 The constricted movement will generally generate less power, but more racket head control.